 - Day 7: closing circle and remembrance ceremony; gratitude to the spirits of the land; return to Santa Fe or Albuquerque by mid-afternoon

 If you don’t live locally, consider arriving in Santa Fe a day early to help adjust to the altitude.
-We will provide group meals on days 1 (dinner), 2 (3 meals), 6 (dinner) and 7 (breakfast).
+Due to the pandemic we will likely each bring our own food for enhanced safety purposes and we’re happy to make suggestions of what works while camping.
 For the solo time, whether on solo or in base camp, please plan to bring whatever food you feel is appropriate to support your solo.
 We have supported people who fast for four days as well as people who opt to eat.
 We each know what we need for this type of experience and trust that you’ll take good care of yourself.

 To register, please either contact us at firstname.lastname@example.org or click here to register online.
 You can also download our Journey Release Form and then you’ll be all set!
 Co-hosted by Lead Feather (a non-profit) and the Wild Resiliency Institute.
 If you’re interested in the July solo, please email email@example.com for more details.
 Cheryl will be co-facilitating with a different set of facilitators, who will be using the Lakota tradition.

 “If you want to awaken all of humanity, then awaken all of yourself.
 If you want to eliminate the suffering in the world, then eliminate all that is dark and negative in yourself.
 Truly, the greatest gift you have to give is that of your own self-transformation.”
 Lao Tzu

 A portion of your fees go to support Lead Feather’s programs for Native American youth, helping them connect deeply to Mother Earth.
 Interested in helping more?
 Learn how.